mmsaki/clustering-crypto/README.md

 In this assignment I run the k-Means algorithm and a Principal Component Analysis (PCA) to cluster cryptocurrencies.

 - Assuming I am a Senior Manager at the Advisory Services team on a [Big Four firm](https://en.wikipedia.org/wiki/Big_Four_accounting_firms).
-- One of your most important clients, a prominent investment bank, is interested in offering a new cryptocurrencies investment portfolio for its customers, however, they are lost in the immense universe of cryptocurrencies.
+- One of my most important clients, a prominent investment bank, is interested in offering a new cryptocurrencies investment portfolio for its customers, however, they are lost in the immense universe of cryptocurrencies.
-- They ask you to help them make sense of it all by generating a report of what cryptocurrencies are available on the trading market and how they can be grouped using classification.
+- They ask me to help them make sense of it all by generating a report of what cryptocurrencies are available on the trading market and how they can be grouped using classification.
-- I will put my new unsupervivsed learning and Amazon SageMaker skills into action by clustering cryptocurrencies and creating plots to present your results.
+- I will put my new unsupervivsed learning and Amazon SageMaker skills into action by clustering cryptocurrencies and creating plots to present my results.

 - I am asked to accomplish the following main tasks: